Mienjung97/PROject-GOLFblog/README.md

 * [Bootstrap](https://getbootstrap.com/) - A CSS framework that helps building solid, responsive, mobile-first sites
 * [Django](https://www.djangoproject.com/) - A model-view-template framework used to create the Review | Alliance site
 * [Balsamiq](https://balsamiq.com/) - Used to create the wireframe.
-* [Microsoft Excel](https://www.microsoft.com/sv-se/microsoft-365/excel) - Used to create testing scenarios.
 * [Github](https://github.com/) - Used to host and edit the website.
 * [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - Terminal in [Gitpod](https://www.gitpod.io) used to push changes to the GitHub repository.
 * [Heroku](https://en.wikipedia.org/wiki/Heroku) - A cloud platform that the application is deployed to.
 * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to test performance of site.
-* [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used for responsiveness check.
+* [Multi Mockup](https://techsini.com/multi-mockup/) - Used for responsiveness check.
-* [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - Used to validate the sites accessibility.
-* [a11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) - Used to test color contrast on the site
 * [Graph Models](https://django-extensions.readthedocs.io/en/latest/graph_models.html) - Used to create a *.dot file of all models in the project.
 * [dreampuf](https://dreampuf.github.io/GraphvizOnline/) - Creates visually appealing database diagrams of *.dot files.
-* [Favicon](https://favicon.io/) - Used to create the favicon.
-* [VSCode](https://code.visualstudio.com/) - Used to create and edit the site.
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to debug and test responsiveness.
-* [Trello](https://trello.com/en-GB) - A project management tool to organize the project.
 * [Cloudinary](https://cloudinary.com/) - A service that hosts all static files in the project.
 * [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
 * [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
-* [PEP8 Validation](http://pep8online.com/) - At the time for deploying this project the PEP8 Online Validaton service was offline, therefore not used.
+* [PEP8CI Validation](https://pep8ci.herokuapp.com/) - Used to validate the Python Code
 * [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code

 ## Libraries